 In Notice to Members 97-48, NASD Regulation proposed to amend the Variable Contracts Rule to eliminate the maximum sales charge limitations.
 The commenters strongly supported the proposed amendment because they view specific sales charge limits in the Variable Contracts Rule as unnecessary and inconsistent with the "reasonableness" standard enacted in the 1996 Amendments.
 Consistent with these comments, the proposed amendments would eliminate the maximum sales charge limitations in the Variable Contracts Rule.
+The proposed amendments also would make a conforming change to eliminate the requirement in the rule to file with the Advertising/Investment Companies Regulation Department the details of any changes in a variable annuity' sales charges.

-- (B) Self-Regulatory Organization's Statement on Burden on Competition
+(B) Self-Regulatory Organization's Statement on Burden on Competition

-NASD Regulation does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act, as amended. - (C) Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others
+NASD Regulation does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act, as amended.
+(C) Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others

-The commenters generally supported the proposed amendments to the Investment

-Company Rule.
-The commenters strongly supported the proposed amendments to the

-Variable Contracts Rule.
+The commenters generally supported the proposed amendments to the Investment Company Rule.
+The commenters strongly supported the proposed amendments to the Variable Contracts Rule.
 The comments are summarized below.